hsandt/sonic-pico8/README.md

 ### Sublime Text

-Sublime Text 3 is not required but it can be convenient to run the build commands described in .sublime-project.
+Sublime Text 3 is not required but it makes it easy to run the build commands described in the Sublime Project file.
+If you use a different code editor, have a look at `sonic-2d-tech-demo.sublime-project` and copy the commands to your build file of choice.

 ## Test dependency